mongodb/mongo-c-driver/src/libmongoc/doc/learn/get/installing.rst

   ## (This package will transitively install libbson-devel)
   # yum install mongo-c-driver-devel

+To check which version is available, see https://packages.fedoraproject.org/pkgs/mongo-c-driver/mongo-c-driver-devel.

 The development packages (ending in `-devel`) include files required to build applications using |libbson| and |libmongoc|.
 To only install the libraries without development files, install the `libbson` or `mongo-c-driver-libs` packages.